suryatmodulus/vidstack-analytics/README.md

 # Vidstack Analytics

-This is still in the early planning stages, tap the watch button above to be notified of any developments.
+Vidstack Analytics is in pre-alpha stage.
+Tap the watch button above to get notified of any developments.

 ## Alternatives